J-E-J-S/protocol-scraper/README.md

 * To install Python, see these [instructions](https://realpython.com/installing-python/)
 * To install the requests package you need to have pip installed, see these [instructions](https://pip.pypa.io/en/stable/installing/)
-	* then in command line or terminal type: pip install requests
+	* then in terminal type: pip install requests
 	* if on Windows you may have to type: python -m pip install requests

 **Steps:**